 The Coronavirus crisis taught us one more thing: that in times of crisis we are able to show solidarity, to act jointly and across sectors.
 This solidarity is also visible among the city’s inhabitants, who – as part of the volunteering campaign launched by our city – provide help to those most in need (seniors / people with disabilities).
 Currently, the biggest challenge is the creation of a Mass Vaccination Center.
 I’m sure that this place will allow us to vaccinate as many inhabitants as possible.”

 Mohamed Saadie, President of Union of Dannieh Municipalities, Lebanon

 “COVID–19 has changed the way of life worldwide.
-Local authorities are the forefront of this pandemic because they are the closest to people.
-In Dannieh, the major problem faced was to ensure safety to people in absence of the governmental support and the Covid–19.
+Local authorities are at the forefront of this pandemic because they are the closest to people.
+In Dannieh, the major problem faced was to ensure safety to people in the absence of governmental support during the pandemic.